Sail Madeira to Tenerife on SV Twister

 Route & rhythm

 Madeira and the Canary Islands are part of the Macaronesia island archipelago.
 Madeira belongs to Portugal, the Canary Islands to Spain.
 The islands in between are nature protected and only reachable by sail.
+A unique opportunity to connect with nature, wildlife, and away from humanity.

 When sailing the day runs on watches.
 A few hours on, a few hours off, around the clock.
 In between: cooking, eating together, sleeping, reading, sail handling.
-At anchor: swimming, walking ashore, meals around the big communal table.
+At anchor: swimming, exploring ashore, meals around the big communal table.
 The boat is your base, the ocean and islands your backyard.
 Conversations on watch get deep fast.
 No experience needed.
 You learn by doing.

 Experience